nestybox/sysbox-ee/docs/distro-compat.md

 When Docker is configured this way, Sysbox no longer needs the shiftfs module.
 But there are a couple of drawbacks:

--   Container isolation, while strong, is reduced compared to using shiftfs (see [here](usage.md#system-container-isolation-modes) for more info on this).

 -   Configuring Docker this way places a few functional limitations on regular Docker containers (those launched with Docker's default runc), as described in this [Docker document](https://docs.docker.com/engine/security/userns-remap).

+-   System container isolation, while strong, is reduced compared to using shiftfs.
+    That's because userns-remap causes Docker to put Sysbox into "Directed Userns ID Mapping" mode.
+    See [here](docs/user-guide/security.md#user-namespace-id-mapping) for more info on this.